moberacker/azure-quickstart-templates/redis-high-availability/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

 This template deploys a Redis cluster on the Ubuntu virtual machines.
-This template also provisions a storage account, virtual network, availability sets, public IP addresses and network interfaces required by the installation.
+This template also provisions a storage account, virtual network, availability sets, private/public IP addresses and network interfaces required by the installation.
-The template also creates 1 publicly accessible VM acting as a "jumpbox" and allowing to ssh into the Redis nodes for diagnostics or troubleshooting purposes.

 Topology
 --------

 The deployment topology is comprised of _numberOfInstances_ nodes running in the cluster mode.
-The AOF persistence is enabled by default, whereas the RDB persistence is tuned to perform less-frequent dumps (once every 60 minutes).
+The AOF persistence is enabled by default (if cluster mode is enabled), whereas the RDB persistence is tuned to perform less-frequent dumps (once every 60 minutes).
 For more details on Redis persistence options, please refer to the [official documentation](http://redis.io/topics/persistence).

 The following table outlines the VM characteristics for each supported t-shirt size: